Ralph Nader: Spoiler controversy

 In the 2000 presidential election in Florida, George W. Bush defeated Al Gore by 537 votes.
 Nader received votes, which led to claims that he was responsible for Gore's defeat.
 Nader disputes that he helped Bush win.
 A 2003 study found that Nader's candidacy was a critical factor in Bush's victory.
 A 2004 study found that Nader voters had the profile of likely voters with a preference for Democratic candidates.
 They were therefore likely to vote for Gore over Bush in the absence of Nader's candidacy.

-A study by Harvard Professor B. C. Burden in 2005 showed Nader did "play a pivotal role in determining who would become president following the 2000 election", but that:
+A study by Harvard Professor B. C. Burden in 2005 claimed Nader did not employ a spoiler strategy, but still "play a pivotal role in determining who would become president following the 2000 election", saying:

 Contrary to Democrats' complaints, Nader was not intentionally trying to throw the election.
 A spoiler strategy would have caused him to focus disproportionately on the most competitive states and markets with the hopes of being a key player in the outcome.
 There is no evidence that his appearances responded to closeness.
 He did, apparently, pursue voter support, however, in a quest to receive 5% of the popular vote.

 However, Jonathan Chait of The American Prospect and The New Republic notes that Nader did indeed focus on swing states disproportionately during the waning days of the campaign, and by doing so jeopardized his own chances of achieving the 5% of the vote he was aiming for.